wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![The query tab toolbar menu is displayed with the Connect to set to the SQL Pool.](media/querytoolbar_connecttosqlpool.png)

-3. In the query window, copy and paste the following query to create the customer information table.
+3. In the query window, copy and paste the following query to create the campaign analytics table.
 Then select the **Run** button in the query tab toolbar.

     ```sql
     CREATE TABLE [wwi_mcw].[CampaignAnalytics]